Keyword; pubic bone pain, causes of osteoporosis, sacroiliac joint anatomy, chiropractic help.

 As an aside, osteoporosis, or brittle bone disease, is a condition that affects mainly women.
 This is an xray of an elderly woman who took a tumble, and fractured both rami.
 It's often not clearly seen on a plain xray and a bone scan may be needed to confirm the diagnosis.

-Children who don't play sport and build up enough calcium in their bones, and young women who develop bad habits is where it all should begin.
+Children who don't play sport and build up enough calcium in their bones, and young women who develop bad habits is where it all should start.
 When you're older and already have the disease, it's already too late.

 This is the fracture that chancellor Angela Merkel had recently whilst cross country skiing.
 You can be sure she has extreme pubic bone pain, for some of the same reasons that we are considering; there are many large powerful muscles that attach to the inferior ramus so, in her case, walking would have also been extremely painful.
 She was probably on crutches.

 Note here the three very large muscles of the inner thigh that attach to the inferior pubic ramus.
 It is these, together with the psoas that usually cause the great pain of this syndrome.
 Opening the thighs stretches them and, if their insertion into the pelvis is irritated, then sex will be very painful.
 Not vaginal pain, but the groin and inner upper leg would be very sore.

 Notice here how many of these nine muscles, in Dutch the so called bekkenbodem spieren or bottom of the pelvis muscles, are attached to the pubic bones.
 Hence in pregnancy the pelvic bones often become very painful.
 This severe discomfort really lends itself to chiropractic treatment.